Impurity-induced thermal crossover in fractional Chern insulators

 Meanwhile, these experimental breakthroughs have raised new questions regarding the observed FQAH states, especially in rhombohedral pentalayer graphene (PLG).
-A particularly puzzling finding, as reported recently by Lu et al.~\cite{Lu2024a}, is that the FQAH states at some fractional fillings cross over to integer quantum anomalous Hall (IQAH) states.
-Such a crossover also depends on the applied displacement field, which can control the band structure as well as the screening of the impurities in the sample.
-This finding is quite unexpected since the FQAH states are fragile and therefore expected to be stable at extremely low temperatures~\cite{LuHongYu2024}.
-Therefore, it has attracted immediate attention in the community~\cite{Sarma2024}, although a comprehensive understanding of this unexpected crossover is still lacking.
+A particularly puzzling finding, as reported recently by Lu et al.~\cite{Lu2025}, is that the FQAH states at some fractional fillings cross over to integer quantum anomalous Hall (IQAH) states as the temperature is lowered.
+Such a crossover also depends on the applied displacement field, which can control the band structure and screen the impurities in the sample.
+This finding is quite unexpected since the FQAH states are fragile and expected to be stable at extremely low temperatures~\cite{LuHongYu2024}.
+Therefore, it has attracted immediate attention in the community~\cite{DasSarma2024}, although a comprehensive understanding of this unexpected crossover is still lacking.

-In this Letter, we attempt to provide a quantitative theory to explain why the FQAH effect could only be stablized within a finite temperature range, $T_e < T <T_\text{FCI}$, where $T_\text{FCI}$ is the temperature scale associated with the FCI gap or other low-energy excitations~\cite{LuHongYu2024}.
+In this Letter, we attempt to provide a quantitative theory to explain why the FQAH effect could only be stabilized within a finite temperature range, $T_e < T <T_\text{FCI}$, where $T_\text{FCI}$ is the temperature scale associated with the FCI gap or other low-energy excitations~\cite{LuHongYu2024}.
 Above $T_\text{FCI}$, various excitations are expected to destroy the FQAH effect.
 The key new ingredient in our theory is the introduction of a lower temperature scale, $T_e>0$.
-We argue that, as the temperature is lowered, carriers can be localized by impurities, reducing the ``active'' carriers in the topological flat band that can form the FQAH state.
-At $T<T_e$, the effective filling factor is reduced to a value insufficient to maintain the FQAH state, and thus destroying the FQAH effect.
+We argue that, as the temperature is lowered, carriers can be localized by impurities, reducing the ``active'' carriers in the topological flat band that can form the FQAH state {and leading to a hole-Wigner crystal (WC) with nonvanishing Hall conductivity}.
+At $T<T_e$, the effective filling factor is reduced to a value insufficient to maintain the FQAH state, thus destroying the FQAH effect.
 As long as $T_e < T_\text{FCI}$, the mechanism proposed by our theory could occur in the experiment.
 Our arguments will be supported by explicit numerical calculations using a toy model with impurities.
+We emphasize that the achievement of $T_e<T_\text{FCI}$ in this work is due to a unique feature of the FCI state: the large entropy arising from the abundant quasiparticle excitations.

 In the remainder of this Letter, we first present the toy model and our theoretical argument for the thermal crossover.
 In particular, we will carefully define the temperature scales $T_e$ and $T_\text{FCI}$ and explain the mechanism for the crossover.
 We then support our theory with explicit numerical calculations.
 We finally conclude with a discussion of the implications of our theory for the experimental situations.